sheldonucr/ucr-eecs168-lab/lab2/README.md

 * Your inverter layout in Fig. 51.

-* An DRC Result with `no errors` for your inverter layout in Fig 54.
+* An DRC Result with `CLEAN` for your inverter layout in Fig 57.

-* An LVS Result with `CLEAN` for your inverter layout in Fig 63.
+* An LVS Result with `PASS` for your inverter layout in Fig 64.

 * Your NAND gate schematic (Only NAND cell)